What do we like to do with students? Good question!

 3: Don’t let academic pressure get you down.
 Take short special hikes – we call them "study breaks."

-7: We also provide opportunities – for those who want it – to learn about Jesus and the God of the Bible.
+8: We also provide opportunities – for those who want it – to learn about Jesus and the God of the Bible.
 Many come here curious and we're glad to share.
-But we also respect other personal beliefs and we share with no pressure to become like us.
-For those who don’t care for this, we honor that and enjoy everyone the same.
+Many also come after having a bad experience with "Christians" somewhere else (in their country), and they tell us what we share is very different.
+We always respect other personal beliefs and we share with no pressure to become like us.

 Don't forget there’s so much more to learning than just what you get from academics!
-Are you also hoping to learn about life in America… it may be different than what you’ve seen on TV?
-We know there will be lots of opportunities for you to gather socially with classmates and with those from your own cultures.
-This is natural.
-As part of your education experience, we’d like to suggest making friends with people & families who actually live here, who can give you a real taste of what families and individuals are like in the US.
+Are you also hoping to learn about life in America… it's not like what you’ve seen on TV?
+We know there will be lots of opportunities for you to gather socially with classmates and with those from your own cultures; this is natural.

 We’d like to learn about you.
 Would you like to learn about us and gain lifelong friends in the process?
 This happens in homes, during fun trips (short “study-break” hikes) to explore the natural local beauty, shopping trips and more.
-It also happens through weekly cross-cultural gatherings and other seasonal holiday events we share throughout the year.

 2: Do you have questions?
 Like where to find different things?
 What to do if you feel sick or have an emergency?